codewithace-Asher/in-movement-pt/README.md

 <h2 align="center">UDX :</h2>

-<p align="center">This project is completely responsive on both a desktop and mobile.</p>
+<p align="center">This project is completely responsive on both a desktop and mobile.(Min width 403px) for best alignment.</p>
 <p align="center">
 - Informative<br>
 - Focus on Ease of Use<br>